Table of Contents

 PCA Program Income Limits

-For an individual applicant, the maximum monthly countable income is $1,012 in 2018.
+For an individual applicant, the maximum monthly countable income is $1,041 in 2019.
 This figure is equivalent to 100% of the Federal Poverty Level (FPL) and changes on an annual basis.
 However, this program allows seniors to deduct what is called an Increased Unearned Income Disregard from their income.
-As of 2018, this amount is $815 for a single individual.
+The last known figure, as of March 2018, is $824 for a single individual.
 Therefore, the effective monthly income limit for seniors is approximately $1,827 per month.
-Couples have an income limit of $1,372 per month, and the current Unearned Income Disregard is $1,150.
+Couples have an income limit of approximately $1,372 per month as the last known Income Unearned Income Disregard is $1,175.
+At the time of this writing, more current figures for the income disregard could not be found, so these figures could be slightly higher than listed on this page.

 PCA Program Asset Limits

 The program asset limits are the same as MassHealth's limits for the elderly.
 Single applicants are permitted $2,000 in countable assets and married couples are able to retain up to $3,000.
 However, several assets are considered exempt and are not counted towards this limit.
-This includes one home, if the applicant or his or her spouse lives in the home, burial plots, life insurance policies with a face value under $1,500, and personal items.
+This includes one home (with an equity value at or under $878,000 in 2019), if the applicant or his or her spouse lives in the home, burial plots, life insurance policies with a face value under $1,500, and personal items.

 Options for Persons Over the Limits

 Program administrators review the medical conditions of each applicant to determine the types of services and the number of hours per week they require assistance.
-(One can receive up to 50 hours of personal care assistance per week).
+(One can receive up to 50 hours of personal care assistance per week.
+In some cases, overtime may be approved.)
 Program staff set a specific budget for personal care services to ensure that the participant has help with the activities and instrumental activities of daily living.
-These include personal assistance with bathing, grooming, dressing, toileting, eating, toileting, mobility, and personal hygiene, as well as homemaker services, such as housecleaning, laundry, meal preparation, and shopping for essentials.
+These include personal assistance with bathing, grooming, dressing, toileting, eating, mobility, and personal hygiene, as well as homemaker services, such as housecleaning, laundry, meal preparation, and shopping for essentials.
 Assistance with transportation to go to a medical appointment is also considered an eligible service.
 Night attendant services may be available if a participant requires assistance during the night.

 One applies for PCA services by going through a Personal Care Management (PCM) Agency and completing a Senior Application to MassHealth.
 Candidates will need to document the level and nature of personal care needed.
-A complete list of agencies and contact information is available in this downloadable PDF Consumer Handbook.
+A complete list of agencies and contact information is available on the state's website.
 Alternatively, one can call MassHealth at 1-800-841-2900.